 Our tour through Bangkok’s Chinatown started at 4:30pm which gave us a chance to see Chinatown by day and by night.
-We meandered through small and narrow alleys making our way through Itsara Nuthap alley on Soi 6, one of the markets within Yaowarat .
+We meandered through small and narrow alleys making our way through Itsara Nuthap alley on Soi 6, one of the Bangkok food markets within Yaowarat.

-As we navigated our way around, our noses were assaulted by a variety of interesting smells.
-From durian at corners stalls, to flowery scents of Chinese teas, to ducks hanging upside down like prized trophies.
+As we navigated our way around Chinatown Bangkok market, we were assaulted by a variety of interesting smells.
+From durian at corners stalls, flowery scents of Chinese teas, to ducks hanging upside down like prized trophies.

 After strolling through the market, we ended up at Charoen Krung Road, a few steps away from the famous Khao Gaeng Jake Puey Curry.